1Shubham7/website/docs/setup/install-with-keadm.md

 title: Installing KubeEdge with Keadm
 sidebar_position: 3
 ---
-Keadm is used to install the cloud and edge components of KubeEdge.
-It is not responsible for installing K8s and runtime.
+Keadm is used to install the cloud and edge components of KubeEdgebut it does not handle the installation of K8s and its runtime environment.

-Please refer [kubernetes-compatibility](https://github.com/kubeedge/kubeedge#kubernetes-compatibility) to get **Kubernetes compatibility** and determine what version of Kubernetes would be installed.
+Please refer to the [kubernetes-compatibility](https://github.com/kubeedge/kubeedge#kubernetes-compatibility) documentation to check **Kubernetes compatibility** and ascertain the Kubernetes version that will be installed.

 ## Limitation

-- Need super user rights (or root rights) to run.
+- Needs super user rights (or root rights) to run.

 ## Install keadm